 Package into cute glass jars, label and add a scoop or spoon to make a cute gift.

-♥ The epsom salts is fabulous for relaxing muscles and improving your magnesium levels and the bicarb will soften your skin and help detox the body.
+♥ Magnesium flakes are fabulous for relaxing muscles and improving your magnesium levels and the bicarb will soften your skin and help detox the body.

 ♥ I really love the Instant Calm essential oil blend from Twenty 8.
 Based on Lavender, Mandarin, Orange, Frankincense, Roman Chamomile and Neroli it helps to strengthen an overburdened nervous system and restore calm.
 A great oil blend if you need to calm your emotions and relax before bed or simply to get into a nice quiet space.
 I love that these oils are affordable, but superior quality and Aussie owned.